Skin Cancer Treatment Cost in India

 If your doctor suspects you have skin cancer, you may be subjected to additional tests to assess the extent (stage) of the disease.

 Because superficial skin malignancies like basal cell carcinoma typically spread, a biopsy to remove the entire tumor is frequently all that is required to diagnose the cancer stage.
 Your doctor may recommend additional tests to evaluate the extent of your cancer if you have a big squamous cell carcinoma, Merkel cell carcinoma, or melanoma.

-Additional testing could include imaging tests to look for cancer signals in surrounding lymph nodes or a treatment to extract a nearby lymph node and test it for cancer signs (sentinel lymph node biopsy).
+Imaging tests to search for cancer signals in neighboring lymph nodes or a procedure to remove a nearby lymph node and test it for cancer symptoms might be used as further testing.

 Top Oncologist in India –